 At the beginning of your contract, you will agree with the manager exactly how many hours work the carer provides, based on the level of care needed.
 This will range from between 10 and 12 hours per day.
 Care work is both physically and emotionally demanding and so our carers value their two hours break.
-This extends to a 4 hours break once a week if they work a 12 hour day.
-We insist on this time being protected as it allows the carer to get sufficient rest and also allows them to enjoy some personal time speaking to their friends and families via skype.
+This extends to 4 hours, once a week, if they work a 12 hour day.
+We ask that this time is protected as it allows the carer to get sufficient rest and also allows them to enjoy some personal time.

 Although our carers work flexibly around your daily schedule, the most popular time for them to take their break is between 2 and 4 pm when the cared-for person is also enjoying a rest.
-This ensures their personal time never impacts on their duty of care.
-In addition, we do not allow our carers to use their mobile phones and other devises whilst working so any contact with managers and/or their friends and family will be done during their break.
+This ensures that their personal time never impacts on their duty of care.
+In addition, we do not allow our carers to use their mobile phones and other devices whilst working so any contact with managers and/or their friends and family will be done during their break.
 It can be quite isolating working on your own in a family so we ask that you are respectful of their time and try not to disturb them during their breaks.